 Improving Bay water quality

-Over the past 24 months the city has been working on several front to improve bay water quality.
-These actions total almost $5,800,000 of investment in bay water quality.
+the City has been continuously working on several front to improve bay water quality.
+These actions total almost $5,800,000 of investment in bay water quality as of 2012.

 Read about our previous efforts prior to 2010

 Created and Adopted State mandated Sewer System Management Plan (SSMP) which governs maintenance of sewer collection system and details required actions in event of a sewer spill.